youngkyu-kim/GPLaSDI/README.md

 ### For LLNL LC Tuolumne users

 The work-in-progress python package is compatiable with Tuolumne.
 Users must make sure to install ROCm for compatability with AMD GPUs.
-For installing GPLasDI on your conda environment environment:
+For installing GPLasDI on your conda environment:
 ```
 source /your/anaconda
-conda activate /your/opence/environment
+conda activate /your/environment

 pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.3